RustyRoboticsBV/Rusty.Serialization/TypeTable.md

 Below you can view the types that have built-in serialization/deserialization support, and what literal types they will serialize to.

+If an object of a type is serialized that is not in the table below, then the system will serialize *ALL* of its public, non-static, non-readonly fields and properties.

 ## Built-In C# Types
 |C#|.NET|Serialized|
 |-|-|-|